 Welcome to Just Games Retro, a home for reviews of classic console and computer games.
 These reviews are not usually “retrospectives” in the tradition sense.
 This isn’t simply us blabbing pretentiously about our favorite classics.
 In many ways, this is a work of exploration – looking at unplayed or unfamiliar older games from a perspective balanced between how it stood up on release, and if it’s still worth your time today.
 You’re invited to come along, and hopefully, get something out of our process of discovering, playing, and reporting.

-Here’s the highlights of how JGR does business:
+Read our sordid history here, or peruse the highlights of how JGR does business:

 We Finish Every Game Before We Review It

-So, this is part of why it takes so long to get new content up, and part of why you don’t see a lot of RPGs on the site.
+This is part of why it takes so long to get new content up, and part of why you don’t see a lot of RPGs on the site.
 At least you can’t say we’re not thorough.

 We Use the Full Review Score Range